Join us at the picnic

 - Defrosting Ice Queen: Marian, with Harold as her defroster.

-- Deliberate Values Dissonance: In the "You Got Trouble" number, Harold Hill whips the crowd into a panic about the fallout about a pool table being available for play.
+- Deliberate Values Dissonance: In the "You Got Trouble" number, Harold Hill whips the crowd into a panic about the fallout of a pool table being available for play.
 While we know this is a scam, it's still amusing to see the locals get agitated about their kids using language that we consider perfectly innocuous like "Swell" and "So's your old man!"

 - Duet Bonding: Harold Hill gets the members of the River City school board to engage in barbershop quartet bonding.

 - Everybody Knew Already: At the end, Harold tries to confess his true identity to Marian, only for her to tell him she's known all along.

 - Exact Words: Shows up in a modified form.
 Marian was the only friend of "miser Madison," an extremely rich man who, upon his death, donated a large amount of property to River City (including the park and gymnasium).
 He also willed the town the library, but as the Pick-a-Little ladies explain, he only gave the city the building—he left all of the books to Marian.
 Since they are her legal property, she's the only one who can have the job as librarian; presumably, Madison sensed that Marian was disliked in the town and did this to ensure that she would always be employed.